Military Order of Saint James of the Sword: As a royal order

 Manuel died in 1521, and he was succeeded by his son John III of Portugal.
 When Jorge de Lencastre died in July 1550, John III received a bull from Pope Julius III a couple of weeks later appointing him personally as the master of both the Order of Santiago and the Order of Aviz.
 This was followed by a second bull, Praeclara carissimi, issued by the pope under great diplomatic pressure by John III in December 1551, appointing the Kings of Portugal as masters in perpetuity of all three military orders (Christ, Santiago and Aviz), thus bringing an end to the independence of the military orders in Portugal.

 Secularization

-Pope Pius VI (1789) and the Queen Maria I reformed the order into a secular institution.
+Pope Pius VI (1789) and Queen Maria I reformed the order into a secular institution.

 As an order of merit

 In 1834, when the civil government of Portugal became anti-clerical after the defeat of King Miguel in the Civil War, under the constitutional monarchy, the order lost its properties.
 The ancient military orders were transformed by the liberal constitution and subsequent legislation into mere orders of merit.
 The privileges which once had been an essential part of the membership of the old military orders also ceased.

-In 1910, when the Portuguese monarchy ended, the Republic of Portugal abolished all of the orders except the Order of the Tower and Sword.
+In 1910, when the Portuguese monarchy ended, the Republic of Portugal abolished all of the orders except the Military Order of the Tower and Sword.